GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

 buffers have the same properties such as size, padding, metadata and alignment.

-A bufferpool object can be configured to manage a minimum and maximum amount of buffers of a specific size.
-A bufferpool can also be configured to use a specific `GstAllocator` for the memory of the buffers.
-There is support in the bufferpool to enable bufferpool specific options, such as adding `GstMeta` to the buffers in the pool or such as enabling specific padding on the memory in the buffers.
+A `GstBufferPool` can be configured to manage a minimum and maximum amount of buffers of a specific size.
+It can also be configured to use a specific `GstAllocator` for the memory of the buffers.
+There is also support in the bufferpool to enable bufferpool specific options, such as adding `GstMeta` to the pool's buffers or enabling specific padding on the buffers' memory.

-A Bufferpool can be inactivate and active.
+A `GstBufferPool` can be either inactivate or active.
 In the inactive state, you can configure the pool.
 In the active state, you can't change the configuration anymore but you can acquire and release buffers from/to the pool.

-In the following sections we take a look at how you can use a bufferpool.
+In the following sections we take a look at how you can use a `GstBufferPool`.

-### GstBufferPool API example
+### API example

-Many different bufferpool implementations can exist; they are all subclasses of the base class `GstBufferPool`.
-For this example, we will assume we somehow have access to a bufferpool, either because we created it ourselves or because we were given one as a result of the ALLOCATION query as we will see below.
+There can be many different `GstBufferPool` implementations; they are all subclasses of the `GstBufferPool` base class.
+For this example, we will assume we somehow have access to a buffer pool, either because we created it ourselves or because we were given one as a result of the `ALLOCATION` query, as we will see below.

-The bufferpool is initially in the inactive state so that we can configure it.
-Trying to configure a bufferpool that is not in the inactive state will fail.
-Likewise, trying to activate a bufferpool that is not configured will fail.
+The `GstBufferPool` is initially in the inactive state so that we can configure it.
+Trying to configure a `GstBufferPool` that is not in the inactive state will fail.
+Likewise, trying to activate a bufferpool that is not configured will also fail.

 ``` c
   GstStructure *config;

 [...]